 I closed my eyes and took that first tentative sip.
-Instantly, I was back in time, sitting on Great Grandma’s porch, sipping sweet tea, staring out at that silly yellow ribbon my cousin and I had put around that old oak tree that shaded the front porch (although, I think the tree was a Maple, actually).
+Instantly, I was back in time, sitting on my southern Great Grandma’s porch, sipping sweet tea, staring out at that silly yellow ribbon my cousin and I had put around that old oak tree that shaded the front porch (although, I think the tree was a Maple, actually).

 It’s THAT tea I’ve tried to create in the past and failed.
 Not miserably failed, but failed in capturing it.

 I’ve steeped it in the sun, as I read, but it was never quite the same.
 Just, not quite there.

 Until last week when I bought a bag of loose tea, as I had gotten a notion to sit and write and sip on a nice hot tea, and the 18million in my cupboard wouldn’t do, cause they were not loose leaf Yorkshire gold.
 When I bought it, TK at the store (from Newfoundland), with her missing teeth and Newfie accent, asked me if “I were Irish?” and how I liked my tea.
 I said strong, and she said: “yip, your Irish”.

 And so I brought it home and made it just like I would coffee, in my fresh press.
 Lo and behold it was the most gawd awful concoction I’d put into my mouth.
 BLAW!!!

 So I left it there.
 Left it there ALL day on the counter.
 The next day I thought…iced coffee…iced tea.

 And, so there was the key.
 And so I used that vile tasting crap, poured about 2-3 tbsp’s into a cup, added water (approx. 2 cups) and sat there in this chair and sipped on beautiful memories, of my southern family, and the way it felt sitting there on her porch, staring out onto a landscape that I knew so little about at the time.
 To me, the land had a certain spooky at a distance, a sense of place and reason that the southern Ontario farmlands I grew up with never had.